wbolster/emacs-evil-colemak-basics/README.rst

 ``gn`` and ``ge`` (``gj`` and ``gk`` on Qwerty) to navigate visual lines instead of real lines also behave as expected.

-The tables below indicate whether a key has its Colemak meaning, its Qwerty meaning, the same meaning, or neither.
+The tables below indicate whether a key has its Colemak meaning (⬆️), its Qwerty meaning (⬇️), the same meaning (↕️), or neither (✖️).

 ======= = = = = = = = = = =
 colemak q w f p g j l u y ;